 Patents are a kind of property, specifically intellectual property.
 A patent, the legal right claimed under Article I, Section 8, Clause 8 of the US Constitution.
 A patent is the right to prevent others from making, using, or selling your invention.
 Property rights are your rights to enforce.
 You can do this yourself, but usually it is far more effective and efficient to hire a professional as the patent laws are complex and detailed.
 An improperly filed and/or drafted patent application may prevent you from asserting your rights against potential infringers.

 The professionals that deal with personal property, real property, and intellectual property are lawyers, with one exception.
 Among the bundle of intellectual property rights are patents.
 The USPTO issues patents, and registers professionals to practice before the office.
 Being a lawyer does not permit them to practice before the USPTO.
 Registration requires a separate application and examination process.
-To be allowed to communicate with the USPTO (“prosecute”) on a client’s behalf regarding a patent, an attorney needs to take an additional bar exam.
+A lawyer (attorney) needs to takes an additional “bar” exam to be allowed to communicate with the USPTO (“prosecute”) on a client’s behalf regarding a patent.

 Patents need a Patent Agent or Patent Attorney: